Full-Time MBA (FTMBA) Policies

 After a student has accepted an offer of paid or unpaid employment, they must follow these instructions:

-1. Report the offer to the Weston Career Center.
+1. Report the offer to the Center for Career Engagement.

 2. Request that the company mail or email an offer letter on company letterhead to the student.

-1. Status: Part-time work is considered up to 20 hours per week.
-Full-time work is considered 21 to 40 hours per week.
-Students are permitted to work part-time during the academic year (fall and spring semesters), but they can work part-time or full-time during the summer semester.
+1. Status: Part-time work is considered up to 20 hours/week.
+Full-time work is considered 21 or more hours/week.
+Students are permitted to work part-time during the academic year (fall and spring semesters), but they can work part-time or full-time during the summer semester or the final semester if enrolled in fewer than 10 credits.

-2. Note: Students will not be charged tuition by the credit unit for this 0.5-credit course during the summer term.
+2. Note: Students will not be charged tuition by the credit unit for this 1.5-credit course during the summer term.

-4. Deliverables for MGT 513 must be completed for the student to successfully complete the course.
+5. Deliverables for MGT 5515 must be completed for the student to successfully pass the course.

-5. Submit the signed CPT application form to OISS.
-OISS will issue the student a new I-20 based on the offer letter’s dates of employment.
-These must fall within the semester dates listed on the calendar.
+5. OISS will issue the student a new I-20 based on the offer letter’s dates of employment.
+These must fall within the semester dates listed above.

-6. Pick up the new I-20 from OISS before starting the internship.
-The new I-20s will be ready two to five business days after the completed CPT application form has been received by OISS.
+6. Receive the new I-20 from OISS before starting the internship.
+The new I-20s will be ready three to five business days after the completed CPT application form has been received by OISS.
 The entire process, after the submission of the offer letter, will take three to seven business days.
-Note: Students will need to present the I-20 to their employer on their first day of work and should not begin work until the process is complete.
+Students will need to present the I-20 to their employer on their first day of work and should not begin work until the process is complete.

 Group Study Room Policies and Reservations